Jasmine III B6

 Apartment | 2 bedrooms | sleeps 6

-This luxury duplex style apartment is located in Central Calis where only two minutes distance from the restaurants, shops, main Tesco (KIPA), Burger King and minibus route to Fethiye.
-It is also a few hundreds yards from the Sunday Market of Calis.
+This luxury duplex style apartment is located in Central Calis only two minutes distance from the restaurants, shops, main Tesco (KIPA), Burger King and minibus route to Fethiye.
+It is also a few hundred yards from the Sunday Market at Calis.

-There are 9 other apartments in this complex and they are all sharing a very large swimming pool which is receiving sunlight for all day along.
+There are 9 other apartments in this complex and they all share a very large swimming pool which receives sunlight all day long.
 This complex has been looked after very well and we have so many repeated clients however, we are quite new in Holiday Lettings.

 Apartment has own access via stairs as it is located on the first floor.
 It has an open plan kitchen and living room.
 There is a large balcony at this floor.
 A double bedroom and family bathroom is also situated in this floor.
-An internal stairs are connecting this floor to the master bedroom with an en-suite bathroom with a Jacuzzi in it.
+Internal stairs connect this floor to the master bedroom with an en-suite bathroom with a Jacuzzi in it.

 Air conditioning units are in both bedrooms and the main living area.

 There are also several Books, DVD's and a few Playstation & Games available for you to use.